Meditation for Kids: Benefits, Techniques & Mindfulness Tips

 1. Guided Meditation

-Guided meditation is a method that brings a visual component to breathing exercises that stop the minds of children from wandering during meditation and keeps it focused.
+Guided meditation for kids is a method that incorporates a visual component into breathing exercises, helping to keep children’s minds focused during meditation and prevent them from wandering.

 2. The Balloon

 The technique involves teaching children to visualise their abdomen like a balloon.
-Every time they inhale, they imagine their belly expanding like a balloon, and when they exhale, they imagine the air releasing out of the balloon.
-This may be harder to demonstrate to kids who are too young as they wouldn’t like sitting still for long.
-Try adding an extra movement to the exercise, such as stretching arms in front or above the head as they inhale to represent their imaginary balloon expanding.
+Every time they inhale, they imagine their belly expanding like a balloon, and when they exhale, they imagine the air releasing from the balloon.
+This may be harder to demonstrate to kids who are too young, as they may not be able to sit still for long.
+Try adding an extra movement to the exercise, such as stretching your arms in front or above your head as you inhale, to represent your imaginary balloon expanding.

 3. Follow the Leader